Austin-Daigle/Custom-Double-Linked-List-Data-Struture/README.md

 # Custom Double Linked List Data Struture

-This is a repo containing a double linked list data structure written in Java as a custom data struture.
+This is a repo containing a double-linked list data structure written in Java as a custom data structure.
 Written in 2021.

 ## How to use: